open-synergy/ssi-mixin/test_ssi_related_attachment_mixin/README.rst

 2. Add the path to this repository in your configuration (addons-path)
 3. Update the module list (Must be on developer mode)
 4. Go to menu *Apps -> Apps*
-5. Search For *Test Module - Related Attachment Mixin*
+5. Search For *Test Module: Related Attachment Mixin*
 6. Install the module

 Bug Tracker